anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-2-undersanding-encapsulation.md

 ---

 Scope resolution is a fancy way of telling the C++ compiler which function belongs to which class.
-Until now, the the class methods were were written inside the class.
+Until now, the the class methods were written inside the class.
 As a project grows in size, the methods are usually put outside the class, even in another file.
 This is when we have to use the `Scope Resolution (::)` operator.
 The syntax is as follows:

 ```cpp
 className::methodName